itchmyback/webdev/00_midterm_1/m16-git/question.md

 It's actually just `git log`. `git status` tells you the state of your repository.
 I love the documentation here from atlassian: https://www.atlassian.com/git/tutorials/inspecting-a-repository#:~:text=The%20git%20status%20command%20displays,regarding%20the%20committed%20project%20history.

         "It lets you see which changes have been staged, which haven’t, and which files aren’t being tracked by Git"

+`git log` will give us our commit history.